anderslanglands/ustr/README.md

 use ustr::{Ustr, ustr};

 // Creation is quick and easy using either `Ustr::from` or the `ustr` short
-// function and only one copy of any string is stored let h1 = Ustr::from("hello");
+// function and only one copy of any string is stored. let h1 = Ustr::from("hello");
 let h2 = ustr("hello");

-// Comparisons and copies are extremely cheap let h3 = h1;
+// Comparisons and copies are extremely cheap. let h3 = h1;
 assert_eq!(h2, h3);

-// You can pass straight to FFI let len = unsafe {
+// You can pass straight to FFI. let len = unsafe {
     libc::strlen(h1.as_char_ptr())
 };